 The research team that made the breakthrough is led by Professor Sang-Young Lee, who oversaw the development of new inks that are printed onto paper and turned into a revolutionary style of a supercapacitor.
 The door has now been opened to explore applications previously ignored due to the restrictive nature of traditional batteries.
 These restrictions are due in large part to the combustible nature of the liquid electrolytes that injected into the batteries and the risk of leaks if the batteries are poorly packaged.

-The new capacitors completely negate the need for liquid electrolytes and separator membranes as components of the battery.
+The new capacitors negate the need for liquid electrolytes and separator membranes as components of the battery.
 In the past, these membranes have been necessary to prevent contact between the electrodes found in batteries.
 The electrolytes are now made of a type of paste while the electrodes are made of a slurry.
 Both are printed onto a surface using an inkjet printer before being cured with ultraviolet light.
 In this way, the electrolyte paste now acts as the separator membrane.
 Given the nature of the paste and slurry, they can be printed and easily manipulated into a variety of shapes and designs.

-Another promising aspect of the new development process is the ease and simplicity with which the supercapacitors can be produced.
+Another promising aspect of the new development process is the ease and simplicity of producing supercapacitors.
 Much of this has to do with the efficient, reliable nature of the inkjet printers at the center of the process.
-The precision and ease delivered by the printers has advanced the research along a lot quicker than originally expected and established a potential timeline for mass adoption.
+The precision and ease delivered by the printers have advanced the research along a lot quicker than initially expected and established a potential timeline for mass adoption.
 The possibilities are now endless.
 Next, research teams will address a wide range of complex applications, determine the potential for rechargeable applications, and begin discovering new opportunities made possible with these capacitors.
 Though we don’t know exactly where it will lead, we do know that batteries made using inkjet technology will be powering this new wave of technology.